 spINAR

-status R build status codecov DOI
+status CRAN R build status codecov DOI

 Semiparametric and Parametric Estimation and Bootstrapping of Integer-Valued Autoregressive (INAR) Models.